Flash memory: Standardization

 The ONFI group is supported by major NAND flash manufacturers, including Hynix, Intel, Micron Technology, and Numonyx, as well as by major manufacturers of devices incorporating NAND flash chips.

-Two major flash device manufacturers, Toshiba and Samsung, have chosen to use an interface of their own design known as Toggle Mode (and now Toggle).
+Two major flash device manufacturers, Toshiba and Samsung, have chosen to use an NAND flash interface of their own design known as Toggle Mode (and now Toggle).
 This interface isn't pin-to-pin compatible with the ONFI specification.
 The result is that a product designed for one vendor's devices may not be able to use another vendor's devices.

 A group of vendors, including Intel, Dell, and Microsoft, formed a Non-Volatile Memory Host Controller Interface (NVMHCI) Working Group.
 The goal of the group is to provide standard software and hardware programming interfaces for nonvolatile memory subsystems, including the "flash cache" device connected to the PCI Express bus.

 Distinction between NOR and NAND flash

 NOR and NAND flash differ in two important ways: